Spectrometer Telescope for Imaging X-rays

-The Spectrometer Telescope for Imaging X-rays (STIX) is one of the 10 instruments that are part of the scientific payload for the ESA Solar Orbiter mission, to be launched in 2020.
+The Spectrometer Telescope for Imaging X-rays (STIX) is one of the 10 instruments that are part of the scientific payload for the ESA Solar Orbiter mission launched in 2020.

 The STIX instrument is an X-ray imaging spectrometer, whose purpose is to study the extremely hot solar plasma and the high-energy electrons accelerated during a solar flare.
 It can detect X-rays from 4 to 150 keV and exploits an indirect imaging technique based on the moiré effect, to produce images with few arcsec angular resolution in any given energy range.

-The instrument has been developed by an international collaboration led by the University of Applied Sciences and Arts Northwestern Switzerland.
+The instrument has been developed by an international collaboration led by the University of Applied Sciences Northwestern Switzerland.